-To avoid fraud and cybersquatting, ICANN should provide the means to secure \.com registrants and their domains in the Cyrillic version of .com, i.e. AT LEAST provide them with the right of first say when their trademark is involved.
-Ruling against the Cyrillic \.kom gTLD will not stop this process.
+To avoid fraud and cybersquatting, ICANN should provide the means to secure .com domain owners and their domains in the Cyrillic version of .com, i.e. provide them with the right of first say when their trademark is involved.
+Ruling against the Cyrillic .kom gTLD will not stop this process.
 For example, the company I work for, Telerik, should not be forced to buy Cyrillic domains just to prevent fraud by others trading on our good name.

-Telerik wants the have the option to activate its own \.κοм Cyrillic equivalent, because it is a privilege, it is prestigious, and people will be able to find us in their own language.
+Telerik wants the have the option to activate its own .ком Cyrillic equivalent, because it is a privilege, it is prestigious, and people will be able to find us in their own language.
 Telerik is an excellent place to work for, and it has won two significant awards1 proving that.
 Many Bulgarians crave for working in Telerik, and they want to take part of the company that is making a change in the IT industry.
 They will be obliged to work for a company that also owns its own Cyrillic телерик.ком.
-We want the ability to activate our own \.κοм domain and will pay for that privelige, but we should not be forced to do so just because ICANN has not provided the proper means to prevent fraud by others who want to take advantage of our good name.
+We want the ability to activate our own .ком domain and will pay for that privelige.